 For so long as schools and daycares remain closed, and an employee has no other options to care for their children, "family status" protection under human rights legislation may give the employee the right to stay at home and care for their children.
-The ESA provides a job-protected, unpaid leave for employees who need to care for children or certain adult dependents due to the COVID-19-related closure of schools, daycares or other similar facilities.
+In addition, on March 19, 2020, the Ontario government passed the Employment Standards Amendment Act (Infectious Disease Emergencies), 2020 (ESA Amendment Act).
+The ESA Amendment Act provides job-protected leave to employees who, among other things, need to provide care to a person for a reason related to COVID-19, including caring for children due to school and daycare closures.
+For so long as this protected leave is in place, employees cannot be terminated due to an inability to work because of childcare closures.